Need for power: Thematic apperception test

 To determine how strongly an individual felt each of the three needs, McClelland used the thematic apperception test (TAT), which is designed to uncover a person's unconscious drives, emotions, wants and needs.
 During the test, a psychologist shows an individual a series of picture cards depicting ambiguous situations and asks them to tell a story about each image.
-The psychologist then interprets those stories to identify desires or personality traits the individual may be are unaware of or want to hide.
+The psychologist then interprets those stories to identify desires or personality traits the individual may be unaware of or want to hide.
 Several empirical studies have demonstrated that the TAT cannot detect mental illness at a rate higher than chance, and the inter-rater validity as measured by Cronbach's alpha (the likelihood of two psychologists providing similar interpretations of the same person's results) is low, especially if the clinician gives a subjective interpretation instead of using the test's original scoring system.
 However, proponents of the TAT argue that Cronbach's alpha is artificially low for tests with a small number of items, and that the TAT provides a more detailed and flexible description of an individual than a structured questionnaire.